donmaruko/2300956_10_Don_APIChallenge_Platinum/README.md

 An LSTM-and-RNN-based sentiment analysis API

 This repo will contain:
-- the flask app .py
+- the flask app .py and .ymls
 - .py files for the LSTM and RNN models
 - .csv files used for training
 - neural network calculations report